appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-amazon-s3.md

   <dt><b>List of Files</b></dt>
   <dd>

-Expects a JSON array of filenames to be deleted from the S3 bucket.
+Expects a JSON array of file paths to be deleted from the S3 bucket.

   </dd>
 </dl>